[APOLOGIES – UNDER RE-CONSTRUCTION]

 Ongoing Research

-My research is not complete, but I hope that people find this figurine site useful and can discover what is in their collection.
+My research is never complete, but I hope that people find this figurine site useful and can discover what is in their collection.
 If you come across other sites that have more research material, do let me know as I would be pleased to give them a link from my site.

-Anyway I hope you enjoy the site, sorry for going on and on.
 If you have any questions, pictures from your own collection, or details on any of the figurines (especially DURONs), please get in touch!